 Like never before, the world is making the health and welfare of our biosphere a priority.
 With this in mind, you still need to balance idealism with the very real considerations of cost and the limits of your budget.

-One of your first considerations when choosing residence hall furniture that is sustainable is the material used in construction.
-In this guide, we explore three of the top options: 1. environmentally farmed timber (EFT); 2. laminates; and 3. solid hardwood.
+One of your first considerations when choosing sustainable residence hall furniture is the material used in construction.
+So let’s explore three of the top options: 1. environmentally farmed timber (EFT); 2. laminated wood; and 3. solid hardwood.

 In this guide, we’ll help you answer questions like: